visioninhope/foundationallm/docs/deployment/deployment-standard.md

     git clone https://github.com/solliancenet/foundationallm.git
     ```

-1. Run the following script to provision the infrastructure and deploy the API and frontend.
+1. Open a PowerShell instance and run the following script to provision the infrastructure and deploy the API and frontend.
 This will provision all of the required infrastructure, deploy the API and web app services, and import data into Cosmos DB.

     1. Option 1: Full deployment using Microsoft Azure Container Apps (ACA)